SAP Logistics Business Network (SAP LBN)

 SAP LBN: Global Track & Trace and Material Tracebility.

-In addition to Freight Collaboration, the SAP Logistics Business Network also includes Global Track & Trace and Material Traceability core functions.
+In addition to Freight Collaboration, the SAP Logistics Business Network also includes the core functions Global Track & Trace and Material Traceability.
 Those we look at in more detail in a separate blog post.